AdobeDocs/experience-manager-65.en/help/forms/using/installing-configuring-aem-forms-osgi.md

 Adobe Sign enables e-signature workflows for adaptive forms.
 E-signatures improve workflows to process documents for legal, sales, payroll, human resource management, and many more areas.

-In a typical Adobe Sign and adaptive forms scenario, a user fills an adaptive form to** **apply for a service**. **For example, a credit card application and a citizen benefits form.
+In a typical Adobe Sign and adaptive forms scenario, a user fills an adaptive form to apply for a service.
+For example, a credit card application and a citizen benefits form.
 When a user fills, submits, and signs the application form, the form is sent to the service provider for further action.
 Service provider reviews the application and uses Adobe Sign to mark the application approved.
 To enable similar electronic-signature workflows, you can integrate Adobe Sign with AEM Forms.

 To use Adobe Sign with AEM Forms, [Integrate Adobe Sign with AEM Forms](/help/forms/using/adobe-sign-integration-adaptive-forms.md).